will-koz/willcoin/README.md

 This is created on Linux Mint, a Debian based Linux distribution, and not on Windows or OSX.
 I would recommend installing in Linux or in a Linux VM.

+- Find an account with a bot token.
+The token goes in token.txt, which I am obviously not going to add to this repo.

 <!-- TODO: write more of an Installation Guide -->

 ## TODO